jcwang587/math-modeling/docs/05_sfba.md

 A Schematic Representation of the Key Steps of COMETS Simulations.
 ```

-Since the MATLAB toolbox for COMETS is no longer actively maintained, we recommend installing its Python counterpart, [COMETSPy](https://github.com/segrelab/cometspy).
-COMETSPy serves as the Python interface for running COMETS simulations.
+Since the MATLAB toolbox for COMETS is no longer actively maintained, we recommend installing its Python counterpart, [COMETSPy](https://github.com/segrelab/cometspy), which serves as the Python interface for running COMETS simulations.
 Similar to the MATLAB interface for Gurobi, COMETSPy is not a standalone package.
 It is intended to be used alongside COMETS, which must be installed on the user's computer beforehand.
 Additionally, Gurobi is required as a dependency for running COMETS simulations.